cowie/simpleSDOHeroku/README.md

 ** Click Save
 * You've now mapped your databases.
 No shit, you just set up bidirectional sync with Salesforce like it was nothing.
 You also deployed an app too, but I'm trying not to overload you with happiness.

 (Actual Demo)
 * Now it's actually time to demo the app.
 If you're short on time, you can do the (HC) part early, and just show this.
 If you do that -
 * Open up Salesforce.
 Show Helen Highrisk, do whatever demoy stuff you wanna do here before showing this off.
 Make note of her 'Cases' related list.
+Now I flip over to Helen Highrisk's point of view.
 * Open your app, it's whatever-you-named-it.herokuapp.com.
 You can do this on your phone for extra points or on your browser.
 * This app is simulating a known user - Helen Highrisk, using information drawn from SFDC and Heroku.
 It could be a general unauthenticated page too, but just go with it here.
 * Note the 'Influenza Breakout' bit at the top, click on 'Report Symptoms'.
 The rest of the page is fluff.